Mark Brendanawicz: Season 1

-Season two
+Season 2

-Following the accident at the pit, Mark becomes less jaded and abandons his promiscuous lifestyle.
-He and Ann develop a romantic interest in each other after she nurses him back to health at the hospital while his legs healed.
-They start dating only after Leslie assures Ann she is fine with the pairing and appears to have moved on from her long-standing infatuation with Mark.
-He fences off Andy's juvenile insults and attempts to mess with his and Ann's relationship, but also contends with some jealousy when Ann tries to "save" her close friend Justin as a potential future mate.
-Mark planned to propose to Ann, but she had told Leslie she wanted to break up with him, and she did dump him after Leslie narrowly prevented Mark from making what would have been a humiliating proposal during the Diabetes Telethon.
+Following the accident at the pit, Mark has reevaluated his life, become less jaded, and abandoned his promiscuous lifestyle.
+He and Ann develop a romantic interest in each other after she nursed him back to health at the hospital while he recovered.
+They start dating after Leslie assures Ann she is fine with the pairing and appears to have moved on from her long-standing infatuation with Mark.
+Throughout, Mark has to fend off Andy's juvenile insults and attempts to mess with his and Ann's relationship, but also contends with some jealousy when Ann tries to "save" her close friend Justin as a potential future mate.
+After several months of dating, Mark reveals to Leslie he wants to propose to Ann, but at the same time, Ann has increasingly begun to realize her relationship with Mark doesn't satisfy her.
+Leslie has to stop Mark from embarrassing himself during the Diabetes Telethon and Ann breaks up with him.

-Mark and Ann have a breakfast sit-down where Mark says he is shocked that she wanted to end the relationship when they never even fought with each other, but Ann tells him that the lack of conflict meant neither of them really had any passion or stake in the relationship at all, and also says Mark overstated them as a couple because he had never had a relationship that lasted for months before.
-When the Pawnee government is shut down, Mark decides to take an offered buyout and leave his city hall position for a private-sector job with a construction company, causing Leslie to call him "Mark Brendanaquits."
+Mark and Ann have breakfast together one last time to discuss the end of their relationship.
+Mark admits to being surprised as they never even fought with each other.
+Ann explains she simply didn't feel any passion or excitement in their relationship and adds that Mark overstated them as a couple because he had never had a relationship that lasted for months before.
+When the Pawnee government is shut down, Mark decides to take an offered buyout and leave his city hall position for a private-sector job with a construction company, causing Leslie to angrily call him "Mark Brendanaquits."

-In a scene echoing their moment together in the pit during the first season, Mark shares a tender goodbye with Leslie and gives her plans he drafted for the park she wants to build in place of the pit.
+She later apologizes to him for lashing out and they share a tender goodbye before Mark gives her design plans he drafted for the park she wants to build in place of the pit.